A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 Magic Wishlist tracks the exact variant.
 Saved Size M Blue?
 You only get the alert when Size M Blue is restocked.
 Saved a different variant?
 Different trigger.

-Best practices for back-in-stock email copy
+Best practices for back in stock email copy

 The trigger does most of the work.
 Don’t over-design the email.

-Subject line.
 Short, specific, no clickbait.
 Examples that work:

 - “Back in stock: {{ product }}”